xqyww123/Isa-REPL/doc/Readme.md

 - Python Client, easy for Machine Learning.
 - Full support for all Isabelle commands
-- Capability to trace proof state and output panel for each step of evaluation.
+- Tracing proof state and output panel for each step of evaluation.
+	- Plugin: inserting Isabelle/ML code to collect any data you want directly from Isabelle's internal representations ([example](./examples/example_plugin.py)).
 - Socket based remote communication
 - Concurrency